Cyber Forensics

 In the image we are browsing the file “hash.txt”, we have saved in windows login password (shown above)and the rainbow table we have created.

-Click on recover Password/s button to start the process, if the password present in Hash.txt is found in the rainbow table we will get the result.
+Click on the recover Password/s button to start the process; if the rainbow table finds the password present in Hash.txt, we will get the result.

 In the above, we haven’t found the password as it must be not present inside the table.
 Also, these tables have certain limitations and have a success rate of 95 % (approx).
 There are other methods as well for the recovery of passwords we will be discussing on other articles.